 3D Secure is an extra security feature of your child’s GoHenry card, which helps to keep their money safe when shopping online.

 If you shop online, you’re probably already familiar with 3D Secure (also known as Strong Customer Authentication, or SCA).
-This is the secure screen which sometimes pops up during the checkout process, asking you to verify your transaction by entering a one-time code that has been sent to your phone by text.
+This is the VISA Secure screen which sometimes pops up during the checkout process, asking you to verify your transaction by entering a one-time code that has been sent to your phone by text.

 You’ll know it’s a genuine message from GoHenry if it arrives just after you or your child have entered their card details to make a payment online, and it contains the last four digits of your child’s card number.

 When your child makes an online transaction that requires 3D Secure, they’ll be brought to the Visa Secure screen, where they’ll be asked to enter a one-time code sent to their phone.
 If they don’t have a phone of their own, we can send this passcode to your phone or the number we have listed on the child GoHenry account.
 The passcode will only be valid for 10 minutes.
 Once it has been entered correctly, the payment will be processed as usual.

 The good news is that we’ve done all the hard work for you, and 3D Secure verification will happen automatically!
 All you need to do is talk to your child about 3DS, so they know what to expect and they're not confused when they see the Visa Secure screen.
 It’s also important to check that we have an up-to-date mobile number for you or your child so we’re able to send the passcode you need to verify your child’s transactions.

 Will my child have to verify every transaction with 3D Secure?